yumma-lib/yumma-css-docs/README.md

 ## Community

-If you have questions or want to stay updated on our projects, here are some ways to connect with us:
+Here are some ways you can get in touch with us:

-- Subscribe to our [YouTube](https://www.youtube.com/@rrenildopereiraa/videos) channel.
+- Subscribe to our [YouTube](https://www.youtube.com/@yummacss) channel.
 - Join our [Discord](https://discord.gg/CGw5vyqmQ6) server.
 - Follow us on [Twitter](https://twitter.com/yummacss) for the latest updates.

 ## Contributing

-If you'd like to show your support for our work, [you can buy me a coffee](https://www.buymeacoffee.com/rrenildoo).
+If you like what I do, you can motivate me by [buying me a coffee](https://www.buymeacoffee.com/rrenildoo).